Central Platte NRD has crane and waterfowl viewing decks along the Platte River with free parking.

 ▪ Alda Crane Viewing Site: 2 miles south of 1-80 Exit 305 (Alda)

-There are three additional roadside turnouts to enjoy safe viewing- located south and east of the Alda interchange on Platte River Drive, and west of the Rowe Sanctuary office on Elm Island Road.
+There are three additional roadside turnouts to enjoy safe viewing located south & east of the Alda interchange on Platte River Drive, and west of Rowe Sanctuary on Elm Island Road.
+(See map below.)

 Other Crane & Wildlife Viewing Sites